filfi/filfi-docs/docs/en/introduction/contact.md

-# Contact Us
+# Contact US
-We are very eager to connect with you and hear your thoughts!
-You can reach us on any of our social media platforms.
-Whether you have any questions, suggestions, or just want to chat, don't hesitate to get in touch with us as soon as possible.
+We would love to connect with you and hear your ideas!
+You can contact us through any of our social media platforms.
+Whether you have questions, suggestions, or just want to chat, don't hesitate to get in touch with us as soon as possible.

 - **Discord**: [Join us on Discord](https://discord.gg/tht348jhuy)
 - **Twitter**: [Follow us on Twitter](https://twitter.com/filfi_io)